 The Gold Coast Marathon, Australia’s largest marathon event, is held in July, attracting 24,000 runners from around Australia and 42 different countries.

-After Melbourne's Eureka Tower, Q1 is the highest public vantage point in the Southern Hemisphere.
-The QDeck is on Level 77, 230m above the ground, which offers panoramic views of the sea and the hinterland.
+After Melbourne’s Eureka Tower, Q1 is the highest public vantage point in the Southern Hemisphere.
+The QDeck is on Level 253,379 feet above the ground, which offers panoramic views of the sea and the hinterland.

 For cheap lunches head to the back arcades of Surfers Paradise where you’ll find decent Japanese, Korean and Vietnamese eateries.
 A large lunch will set you back about $15.